Greetings from Tom & Marta

 We respected these young anarchists for their daring and hard work.
 The house rules were defined as cooperation, self-determination and respect for fellow squatters.
 Their world was envisioned as an alternate society where living in poverty requires self-reliance and harmony.

-Many homeless are from broken homes and have untreated medical conditions.
+Life on the streets is absolute terror for most.
+Many outsiders are from broken homes and have untreated medical conditions.
 Survival is hard and often violent.
 Libertatia was a vision of hope that change for the better is possible.

 Word spread fast among street kids who arrived in New Orleans in '93 for Mardi Gras and the punk house was a destination for unruly drunken partiers.
 The free shelter experiment blew up way out of proportion.
 Keith and Chelsea learned that idealism and hard work didn't work this time.
 Instead they were dealt a harsh punishment by authorities and their own kind.